JuliaRegistries/General/README.md

 We do not accept packages or package registrations that:
 1. Are intentionally broken
-2. Are made in bad faith or with bad intentions
+2. Are made in bad faith and/or with bad intentions
 3. Waste the time and/or energy of registry maintainers and/or members of the community

 Pull requests that violate the above rules will be rejected.